avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 1. SAE provides clear rationale for the max capacity value (ensuring the transaction queue can be saturated).
 2. There are very limited benefits to allowing `C` to be higher than the SAE-defined value in the future.
+3. It's still a function of `T`, so it can be adjusted dynamically via the `ACP224FeeManagerPrecompile` if needed.

 ### Genesis Configuration